Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Fight or flight metaphysical state is a natural, but common way of being and behaviour for modern human beings.

 The consumer society, work pressures, daily burden of ordinary responsibility (bills etc.), and family life can just about bring any normal person into a state of anxiety (fight or flight) permanently, not to mention the fact that its not the normal done thing to express and let go of anxiety (in fact some people feel they need anxiety to function?) and feelings (talking) about the way life is going and how you are, or are not coping with growing emotional stress levels daily.

-The mind/body could just freeze (shock) because the body and mind systems get confused and does not know whether to fight or flight, becomes trapped in a loop of doing one (fight) or the other (flight), in essence the body and mind crashes which creates a metaphysical emotional conflict, the mind/brain is in not-knowing or understanding situation, so it shuts down or freezes, the body is put into limbo because all its hormones are in conflict (whether to fight or flight) and becomes stuck in one place.
+The mind/body could just freeze (shock) because the body and mind systems get confused and do not know whether to fight or flight, becomes trapped in a loop of doing one thing (fight) or the other (flight), in essence the body and mind crashes which creates a metaphysical emotional conflict, the mind/brain is in not-knowing or understanding situation, so it shuts down or freezes, the body is put into limbo because all its hormones are in conflict (whether to fight or flight) and becomes stuck in one place.

-Physiologically the mind/body going through extreme turmoil can be put in such confusion that it can cause a state of repression, where the mind and the body suppresses what could have happened whilst being frozen (because the trauma is difficult to mentally and physically accept), to mental-block the moment out into the subconscious, a mind/body protective wall, a hidden, safe place that becomes a repression for metaphysical safety's sake.
+Physiologically the mind/body going through extreme turmoil can be put in such confusion that it can cause a state of repression, where the mind and the body suppresses what could have happened whilst being frozen (because the trauma is difficult to mentally and physically accept), to mental-block the moment out into the unconscious, a mind/body protective wall, a hidden, safe place that becomes a repression for metaphysical safety's sake.

 The metaphysical safety valve